Israel 14 Top Tourist Attractions

 The ancient port city of Caesarea was established 2000 years ago by Herod the Great as a tribute to the Roman Emperor, Augustus Caesar.
 Its rich archaeological heritage includes the remains of Roman architecture notably an aqueduct, theater, houses and palaces.
-For diving enthusiasts, diving the ruins of Herod's city provides an extraordinary experience.
-Modern day Caesarea has become well known for its fine homes, 18-hole golf course, luxury hotels, galleries and boutiques.
-Miles of sandy beaches stretch along the Mediterranean coastline and visitors can enjoy the sun soaked atmosphere amidst this luxurious backdrop.
+For diving enthusiasts, diving into the ruins of Herod's city provides an extraordinary experience.
+Modern-day Caesarea has become well known for its fine homes, 18-hole golf course, luxury hotels, galleries and boutiques.
+Miles of sandy beaches stretch along the Mediterranean coastline and visitors can enjoy the sun-soaked atmosphere amidst this luxurious backdrop.

 14. NAZARETH...where Jesus spent most of his life.